-The Limitations of Donating Mutual Funds to Charity
+The Limitations of Charitable Giving of Mutual Funds

 You can't assume that you'll receive a full federal tax deduction on the amount of your charitable donations of mutual funds.
 Although some taxpayers are able to deduct these gift to charity in full, others are limited.
 There are a few common reasons why the tax deduction of charitable gifts of mutual funds might be less than 100 percent.

 - You invest $1,500 in a mutual fund.